barrage/ragu-chat-api/README.md

 Kappi plugins are implementations of arbitrary features that are designed to run in the server runtime.
 They can range from small applets to full blown applications.

-## Core concepts

-### Providers

-Providers allow us to define business logic without worrying about their implementation details.
-The idea behind this is to make switching providers very flexible when creating agents.

-A *large language model* (LLM) is a neural net designed to generate text.

-An *inference provider* is a service used for LLM inference.

-An *embedding model* is a neural net designed to transform text into arrays of floating point numbers or ***vectors***, also known as ***embeddings***.

-An *embedding provider* is a service that provides access to *embedding models*.

-A *vector collection* stores these vectors and associates the original content they represent with them.
-Every vector collection can only hold vectors of the same size, which is determined upon its creation.

-A *vector provider* is a services that provides access to *vector collections* in a *vector database*.

-A *blob storage* is a service that provides access to binary large objects (BLOBs).
-Currently, only image storage is supported and only one image storage can be used per Kappi instance.

-## Workflows

-*Workflows* are the main form of interaction between a *user* and an *agent*.
-They are introduced to Kappi via plugins.

-A workflow will usually consist of one or more message groups.

-## Message groups

-*Message groups* represent a complete interaction between a user and an assistant.
-They **always** contains the user's message, the assistant's response, and any tool calls that were made in between.

-*Messages* are encapsulated by message groups.
-Each message has a `role`, indicating to the LLM how it should process it.
-It is guaranteed that message groups stored in the database will have a `user` message as the first one and the `assistant` message as the last one.
-Any message in a message group between these must either be an `assistant` message that is calling tools, or a `tool` message responding to the tool call.

-*Message group evaluations* are evaluations of the assistant's response.
-Evaluation is done on complete message groups in order to preserve the context of the inquiry.
-They can give you insight on how well people are reacting to an agent's responses.

-*Message attachments* are one or more instances of binary large objects (BLOB) sent along with messages.
-The types of BLOBs that can be processed is the determined by the downstream LLM as not all LLMs support them.

 ## Authorization